 When to see a doctor

-See your child's doctor if you notice his or her eye wandering at any time after the first few weeks of life.
+See your child's doctor if you notice his or her eye wandering after the first few weeks of life.
 A vision check is especially important if there's a family history of crossed eyes, childhood cataracts or other eye conditions.

 For all children, a complete eye exam is recommended between ages 3 and 5.

 Lazy eye develops because of abnormal visual experience early in life that changes the nerve pathways between a thin layer of tissue (retina) at the back of the eye and the brain.
 The weaker eye receives fewer visual signals.
-Eventually, the ability of the eyes to work together decreases, and the brain suppresses or ignores input from the weaker eye.
+Eventually, the eyes' ability to work together decreases, and the brain suppresses or ignores input from the weaker eye.

-- Muscle imbalance (strabismus).
+- Muscle imbalance (strabismus amblyopia).
 The most common cause of lazy eye is an imbalance in the muscles that position the eyes.
-This imbalance can cause the eyes to cross in or turn out, and prevents them from tracking together in a coordinated way.
+This imbalance can cause the eyes to cross in or turn out, and prevents them from working together.

 - Deprivation.
-Any problem with one eye — such as a cloudy area in the lens (cataract) — can deprive a child of clear vision in that eye.
+A problem with one eye — such as a cloudy area in the lens (cataract) — can prohibit clear vision in that eye.
 Deprivation amblyopia in infancy requires urgent treatment to prevent permanent vision loss.
-Deprivation amblyopia often results in the most severe amblyopia.
+It's often the most severe type of amblyopia.

 Factors associated with an increased risk of lazy eye include: